 There is no cure for the common cold.
 An older child usually does not need to see a doctor unless the cold becomes serious.
 If your child is 3 months or younger, call your health care provider at the first sign of illness.
 A young baby's cold can become more serious very quickly.
 It can develop into a serious problem such as pneumonia.

 Use a cool-mist vaporizer to help loosen mucus.
 Don’t use a hot-steam vaporizer with a young child, who could get burned.
 Make sure to clean the vaporizer often to help prevent mold growth.

 Try over-the-counter saline nasal sprays.
 They’re safe for children.
 These are not the same as nasal decongestant sprays, which may make symptoms worse.

 Use a bulb syringe to clear the nose of a child too young to blow his or her nose.
 Wash the bulb syringe often in hot, soapy water.
-Be sure to drain all of the water out before using it again.
+Be sure to rinse out all of the soap and drain all of the water before using it again.

 Offer plenty of liquids to keep the throat moist and reduce pain.
 Good choices include ice chips, water, or frozen fruit bars.

 Give children age 4 or older throat drops or lozenges to keep the throat moist and soothe pain.